johnnyfivepi/PiNetBeacon/docs/index.md

 - “What does *latency* really mean for me?”
 - “How often is my connection dropping when I'm not looking?”

-…you’re in the right place.
+...you’re in the right place.

 ---